Beta Aquarii

-Beta Aquarii is a single star in the constellation of Aquarius.
+Beta Aquarii is a single yellow supergiant star in the constellation of Aquarius.
 It has the official name Sadalsuud (/ˌsædəlˈsuːəd/) and the Bayer designation β Aquarii, abbreviated Beta Aqr or β Aqr.
 Based upon parallax measurements obtained during the Hipparcos mission, this component is located at a distance of approximately 540 light years (165 parsecs) from the Sun.
 It is drifting further away with a radial velocity of 6.5 km/s.
 The star serves as an IAU radial velocity standard.

 Nomenclature

 β Aquarii, Latinised to Beta Aquarii, is the star's Bayer designation.

 It bore the traditional name Sadalsuud, from an Arabic expression سعد السعود (sa‘d al-su‘ūd), the "luck of lucks".
 Other spellings that were sometimes encountered were Sad es Saud, Sadalsund, and Saad el Sund.
 In the catalogue of stars in the Calendarium of Al Achsasi Al Mouakket, this star was designated Nir Saad al Saaoud, which was translated into Latin as Lucida Fortunæ Fortunarum (rather identic with R.H.
 Allen), meaning the brightest of luck of lucks.
 The International Astronomical Union Working Group on Star Names (WGSN) has approved the name Sadalsuud for the primary or 'A' component.

 In Chinese, 虚宿 (Xū Xiù), meaning Emptiness (asterism), refers to an asterism consisting of Beta Aquarii and Alpha Equulei.
 Consequently, the Chinese name for Beta Aquarii itself is 虛宿一 (Xū Xiù Yī, the First Star of Emptiness).